brennoflavio/brennoflavio.com.br/content/posts/lemmy-freebsd/index.md

 - PICRTS

 Some gotchas and considerations that I noticed:
-- Notifications won't work because most of the time you'll be iteracting to other instances (like `lemmy.world`), and lemmy only sends notifications from communities created in your home instance.
+- ~~Notifications won't work because most of the time you'll be iteracting to other instances (like `lemmy.world`), and lemmy only sends notifications from communities created in your home instance.~~ Not true, notifications work as expected.
 - To use it on Android, I recommend Thunder.
 [You can find](https://apt.izzysoft.de/fdroid/index/apk/com.hjiangsu.thunder) it on IzzyOnDroid F-droid Repo
 - You won't be anonymous with this approach, as you're tying an instance to your domain, that will reveal your IP, some personal information, etc.
 - Some features are not federated.
 Which means that clients will show incorrect numbers when using this approach.
 For example, subscriber count